giannisalinetti/os-inventory/README.md

 ## TODO

 - Create new entries in the template for Container Native Storage (CNS)
-- Implement spf13/viper to manage configuration (also by custom flags)
 - Create more sanity checks on string and int values
 - Implement a good code testing